deeco/k8s-elk-vagrant/README.md

 ## Access to Stack and apps

 - Calcio Network is configured with 192.168.50.0/16 subnet.
+  Each node is assigned IP from Vagrantfile and updated incremently

 Access to elastic , kibana, apps and trafiek are all done directly via Nodeport as no lb in place or access to cluster IP as vagrant uses multiple eth interfaces.